-So here I am today, sharing with you, my easy technique in ensuring quick and perfect lettering on fondant cakes, every single time.
+So here I am today, sharing with you, my easy technique in ensuring quick and perfect lettering on cakes, every single time.

-You may be thinking that since the name 'LISA' consists of 4 letters, all I had to do was find the mid point on the plaque and then attached the letters L & I on the left of the mid point and the letters S & A on the right.
+You may be thinking that since the name 'LISA' consists of 4 letters, all I had to do was find the mid point on the plaque and then attach the letters L & I on the left of the mid point and the letters S & A on the right.

 The problem with that is that the letter 'I' is so much more narrower compared to the rest of the letters and so dividing the letters by mere count is not going to give a centered positioning for the name.